Information on How to Get Ordained and Register as a Minister

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Minnesota and perform a wedding ceremony in Minnesota.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Minnesota and how perform a wedding ceremony in Minnesota.

 Step 1 - How to Become Ordained

-How to get and become Ordained in Minnesota to Officiate or perform marriages in Minnesota
+How to get Ordained in Minnesota and become a minister to perform weddings and marriage ceremonies in Minnesota

-Our Ordinations for Minnesota are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in Minnesota and are able perform marriages through Open Ministry in Minnesota!
+Ordinations for Minnesota are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in Minnesota.
+Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Minnesota!

 Get started today by clicking on the link below!